 XenApp and XenDesktop enable the admin to connect printers in proximity to the user by means of policies.
 Here the client IP or client name are taken into consideration when determining which printer is closest to the user.
 In addition these policies can be applied based on properties such as the OU of the user/computer, delivery group, SmartAccess, user group or tags.
 This provides another layer of flexibility to make sure the correct printer is mapped based on location, user permission and application/resource used.
 But regardless how the printer is connected or if a server or desktop operating system is used, the universal printing features (discussed earlier) can be used.

 In contrast VMWare Horizon has a few limitations, when it comes to proximity / location-based printing.
-Most important to mention is that the built-in solution only works with Windows Desktops (e.g. Windows 7 or Windows 8).
-In case Windows Server is used for publishing a desktop and/or an application, the admin has to build a custom solution using scripts, or buy third-party software.
-Furthermore Horizon’s proximity / location-based printing requires the native printer driver to be installed on the remote desktop.
+Horizon’s proximity / location-based printing requires the native printer driver to be installed on the remote desktop.
 So you are forced to choose either nice, clean driver-free printing or the printer connected next to your user — you cannot have both.
-Last but not least, the built-in solution is difficult to set up.
-It requires registry changes to be made on the client device, DLL changes on the Domain Controller, and GPO settings for the driver entitlements.
+The built-in solution is difficult to set up as it requires you to keep in mind the amount of GPO objects that as associated with each user that is being configured.
+XenApp and Xendesktop utilize Citrix policies for the same alleviating load on the AD.
+The VMware solution also requires registry changes to be made on the client device, DLL changes on the Domain Controller, and GPO settings for the driver entitlements.

 Our tests showed that VMware printing does not meet key customer requirements that are used on a day-to-day basis.
 Both from an administrative as well as end-user point of view, it fails to provide an enterprise quality solution.